Dimplektech/Project/README.md

 # Installation
 requirement.txt

+# Key Features:
+Object-Oriented Programming (OOP): The application is designed using OOP principles to ensure modularity and code reusability.
+OOP Inheritance: Classes inherit properties and methods from other classes, promoting code reuse and logical hierarchy.
+Unit Testing: The application includes unit tests to ensure code reliability and correctness.

 # Features
 Create Task: Add a new task with a title and description.
 View Tasks: See a list of all tasks.
 Update Task: Edit the details of an existing task.
 Delete Task: Remove a task from the list.

+Credits
+Author: Dimpal Kaware
+Repository: Task Management Application